Promoting Justice Across Borders: The Ethics of Reform Intervention

 Available for purchase from Oxford University Press • Now in paperback!

-Honorable Mention, 2022 ISA International Ethics Book Award • Reviewed in Ethics & International Affairs • Symposium in CRISPP
+Honorable Mention, 2022 ISA International Ethics Book Award • Reviewed in Ethics & International Affairs and Nationalities Papers • Symposium in CRISPP

 Cover design: James PeralesMap image: “The world on a Dymaxion projection, with 15º graticule” by Justin Kunimune, used under CC BY-SA 4.0 / Cropped and rotated from original, outline and shadow added